marcusmchale/breedgraph/README.md

       This might be worth it if we wanted to go multi-threaded.
 - GraphQL
     - The [neo4j database has a lot of potential for use with GraphQL](https://pypi.org/project/neo4j-graphql-py/).
-      This should be useful in the future, but it isn't very mature.
+      This would be useful, but it isn't very mature.
       The standard python driver for the bolt protocol has been used here.
 - FastAPI
   - Not used much, mostly GraphQL endpoints, but still central to the functionality.